FOOD INSECURITY IN AMERICA DOES EXIST - IT IS REAL!

 Pounds of food provided since 2009

-• Donated over 4.5 million pounds of chicken to more than 100 organizations across Chicagoland.
+• Donated over 4.6 million pounds of food to more than 100 organizations across Chicagoland.

 • Rescued tens of thousands of pounds of produce, day-old bakery goods and the like that would have ended up in landfills or composts.